-What is the process for applying for a Tier 2 Sponsorship licence?
+What is the Process for Applying for a Sponsorship Licence?

 Prospective sponsors will need to complete an online application and pay the appropriate fee.
-They will then need to gather and submit the relevant supporting documents to the Home Office as outlined in Appendix A. Sponsors will also need to satisfy the Tier 2 genuineness test, which will involve providing reasons as to why they require a sponsorship licence and why they cannot fill the vacancy in question with settled workers in the UK.
-After a Tier 2 Sponsorship licence has been approved, in order to fully sponsor a tier 2 migrant, the sponsor will need to assign the COS to the migrant in question.
+They will then need to gather and submit the relevant supporting documents to the Home Office as outlined in Appendix A. Sponsors will also need to satisfy the genuineness test, which will involve providing reasons as to why they require a sponsorship licence and why they cannot fill the vacancy in question with settled workers in the UK.

 These factors must be taken into account when applying for the COS, as incorrect information will result in a failed application.
 Although reapplication is possible, it is advisable to make a successful application in the first attempt to avoid delay and unnecessary costs.